virtru/virtuoso-design-system/README.md

 This repo enables using the Virtuoso Design System as front-end code (HTML, CSS, & JavaScript).

+This project is not a common place for library reuse.
+For instance charts and graphs should be added to the app directly.
+For charting we suggest [nivo charts](https://nivo.rocks).

 # 📖 [Dive into the docs](https://virtru.github.io/virtuoso-design-system/)

 # 🤖 [Explore the code](https://github.com/virtru/virtuoso-design-system)